Fire Pit Buyer’s Guide: Types, Sizes, & Materials Of Outdoor Fire Bowls, Tables, & Pits

 Fire Pit Construction

-fire pit table
+fire pit materials

-Fire pits construction has its perks because there’s a lot of freedom with choosing materials.
-However, each material that you choose will come with a set of pros and cons.
+Each fire pit build material that you choose will come with a set of pros and cons.

+Some will have a rustic aesthetic, while others can be very modern.
 Below, you’ll find many materials and the factors that help distinguish them from one another.

-Copper
+Copper Fire Pits

 Copper is among the most costly metals, and it is highly resistant to corrosion.